 State finance law was amended in 2010 to require deposits, on an annual basis, to the State Retiree Benefits Trust Fund in the amount of 5% of any capital gains tax revenues transferred to the Stabilization Fund because they are in excess of the statutory capital gains threshold.
 The 5% equated to a \$23.4 million deposit in the State Retiree Benefits Trust Fund in fiscal 2013 and \$2.3 million in fiscal 2014.
+This requirement was suspended by the legislature for fiscal 2015.

 The fiscal 2012 budget included a requirement that, beginning in fiscal 2013, 10% of annual tobacco settlement payments received by the Commonwealth are to be transferred to the State Retiree Benefits Trust Fund, with the amount to be deposited to the State Retiree Benefits Trust Fund to increase by 10% increments annually thereafter until 100% of all payments are transferred to that Fund.
-The fiscal 2013 budget adhered to this requirement.
-The fiscal 2014 and fiscal 2015 budgets provided that the transfer was to be funded from excess amounts appropriated for debt service.
-See "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Non-Tax Revenues: Tobacco Settlement."
+The fiscal 2013 budget followed this methodology.
+The fiscal 2014 and fiscal 2015 budgets provided that the transfer was to be funded from excess amounts appropriated for debt service, if available, with any balance to be made up from tobacco settlement payments.
+See "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Non-Tax Revenues; Tobacco Settlement."
+The fiscal 2016 budget temporarily suspended this requirement, instead requiring that transfers be made equivalent to 30% of fiscal 2016 tobacco settlement proceeds (the same percentage required in fiscal 2015), or \$73 million.
+However, that transfer is contingent on the availability of unexpended debt service appropriations, and if those are insufficient to fund the 30% transfer, the balance of the 30% will be funded by fiscal 2016 tax revenues exceeding \$100 million generated by a tax amnesty program that was also authorized in the fiscal 2016 budget.